Financial Freedom 1 (July 2019)

 The course is work.
 It’s doing math, it’s emotional work, it’s a serious reexamination of your lifestyle and beliefs.
 It’s also worth it.
 People who have finished the course report saving $100-$800 per month more because of the changes they made .
 In other words, the course pays for itself many times over for those willing to do the work.

 Module 1: Understanding money.
 Talking about money is taboo in our society, which means we aren’t often aware of our relationships with it.
 We'll start with our internal assumptions about money, where they came from, and how they dramatically influence our lives.
 Then we’ll talk about the personal savings rate and how it affects how many years you have to work.

 Module 2: Reducing consumption.
 The personal savings rate only has two components: spending and production.
 We'll talk about the profound personal and global implications of taking control of the first: consumption.
 How do consumption and debt increase stress in your life?
 How do they affect the world environmentally?
-You'll use a system (MInt or YNAB) to oversee your spending and find the easy and necessary places to cut your monthly bills.
+How does a culture of more systemically keep people in a cycle of chronic dissatisfaction?

 Module 3: Writing your manifesto and making a budget.
-We live in a financial system that requires people to be in debt.
-We’ll talk about breaking consent to the high-consumption, debt-driven system.
 No matter where you are on the path, working towards financial independence moral vision and willingness to change.
 You’ll draft your financial manifesto and learn about the behaviors and attitudes that ensure financial security.
+We’ll discuss “real hourly wage” and the miracle of compound interest, both in debt and in investing.
 Then you'll make one-year, five-year, and long-term budgets that match your values, aspirations, and priorities.

 Ultimately, financial freedom is about desiring and believing in a different future than a consumer capitalist one.
 It's about being able to take care of your loved ones while making creative contributions to the world without waiting until you're 65.
 Read about Douglas's own experience of achieving financial freedom by age 42.